Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

-Impetigo is treated with antibiotics.
-Your caregiver may order antibiotic pills, or a cream to put on your skin.
+Antibiotics treat the bacterial infection.
+Antibiotics may be given as a pill or cream.
 Wash your skin and gently remove any crusts before you apply the antibiotic cream.

 How do I prevent the spread of impetigo?

-- Wash your hands: Always wash your hands after you touch the infected area.
+- Wash your hands often.
+Always wash your hands after you touch the infected area.
 Wash your hands before you touch food, your eyes, or other people.
 If no water is available, use an alcohol-based gel to clean your hands.
-Wash your hands again with soap and water as soon as possible.

-- Wash household items: Do not share or reuse items that have come in contact with impetigo sores.
+- Wash household items.
+Do not share or reuse items that have come in contact with impetigo sores.
 Examples include bedding, towels, washcloths, and eating utensils.
-These items may be used again after they have been washed in hot water and soap.
+These items may be used again after they have been washed with hot water and soap.

 How do I clean my sores safely?

 Wash your skin sores with antibacterial soap and water.
 You may need to do this 2 to 3 times each day until the sores heal.
-If the area is crusted, soak it in warm, soapy water before you wash.
-Gently wash the sores with gauze or a clean washcloth to remove the crust.
+If the area is crusted, gently wash the sores with gauze or a clean washcloth to remove the crust.
 Pat the area dry with a clean towel.
 Wash your hands, the washcloth, and the towel after you clean the area around the sores.

 When is it safe to return to work or school?